glpi-project/doc/source/modules/configuration/asset_definitions/asset_definitions.rst

    :alt: Add new capacities
    :scale: 37 %

-List of the elements that can be linked:
+List of the behaviors/elements that can be linked:

 * Antivirus
 * Appliances